 Abstract

-Ecological risk assessment (ERA), also known as productivity and susceptibility analysis , is a methodology evaluating the vulnerability of a stock becoming overfished based on its biological productivity and susceptibility to the fisheries.
-Here the vulnerability of tuna, billfishes and other teleosts caught by the tuna longline fleets operating in South Atlantic and western Indian Oceans is assessed by applying a semi-quantitative ERA at level 2.
-We (a) evaluated the vulnerability of the species in the study areas; (b) compared the vulnerability of target and non-target species and oceans; (c) analyzed the sensitivity of data entry and (d) compared the results of the ERA to fullyquantitative assessments.
-Istiophoridae exhibited highest scores of vulnerability.
-Tthe the ; the thethe theThe top 9 species at risk were the Atlantic Istiophorus albicans; the Indian Istiompax indica; the Atlantic Thunnus alalunga; the Indian X. gladius; the Atlantic Makaira nigricans, T. albacares, X. gladius; the Indian T. maccoyii and T. alalunga.
-All species considered at high risk were targeted or were commercialized bycatch, except the Atlantic Gempylus serpens and Mola mola which were discarded.
-Most species at moderate risk were bycatch species kept for commercialization.
+Productivity and Susceptibility Analysis (PSA), is a methodology for evaluating the vulnerability of a stock based on its biological productivity and susceptibility to fishing.
+In this study we evaluated the vulnerability of 60 stocks of tuna, billfishes and other teleosts caught by the tuna longline fleets operating in the South Atlantic and western Indian Ocean using a semi-quantitative PSA.
+We (a) evaluated the vulnerability of the species in the study areas; (b) compared the vulnerability of target and non-target species and oceans; (c) analyzed the sensitivity of data entry and (d) compared the results of the PSA to others fully quantitative assessment methods.
+Istiophoridae exhibited the highest scores for vulnerability.
+While the top 10 species at risk were Atlantic Istiophorus albicans; Indian Ocean Istiompax indica; Atlantic Makaira nigricans and Thunnus alalunga; Indian Ocean X. gladius; Atlantic T. albacares, Gempylus serpens, Ranzania laevis and X. gladius; and Indian Ocean T. alalunga.
+All species considered at high risk were targeted or were commercialized bycatch, except the Atlantic G. serpens and R.laevis which were discarded, and may be considered as a false positive.
+Those species and others at high risk should be prioritized for further assessment and/or data collection.
+Most species at moderate risk were bycatch species kept for sale.
 Conversely, species classified at low risk were mostly discarded.
 Overall, species at high risk were overfished and/or subjected to overfishing.
-Moreover, most species considered to be within extinction risk (CR, VU and EN) were in the high-risk category.
+Moreover, all species considered to be within extinction risk (Critically Endangered, Vulnerable and Endangered) were in the high-risk category.
+The good concordance between approaches corroborates the results of our analysis.
+PSA do not replace the traditional stock assessments but is particularly important when the overall lack of quantitative stock assessments for many species at high risk and most at moderate risk, is considered.

-Keywords: Ecological Risk Assessment, bycatch, risk, fishery management
+Keywords: Productivity and susceptibility Analysis, bycatch, risk, fishery management

 1.Introduction

-risk-based as tool better fishery stocks also addressingpotentialposed by specific ,theEcological Risk Assessment (ERA), also known as Productivity and Susceptibility Analysis (PSA, e.g. Cortés, 2009) is a methodology for estimating the vulnerability of a stock to becoming overfished based on its productivity and susceptibility to fishing.
-This approach relies on the relationship between the life history characteristics of a stock, the productivity, and its susceptibility to specific fisheries and can be. as situations conditions within the spectrum of risk analysistechniques that can be applied as more data become available ,
+Several frameworks and approaches have been developed to help manage the risks posed to species by caught in a range of fisheries (Astles et al., 2006; Arrizabalaga et al., 2011; Brown et al., 2015).
+One well-accepted framework is Productivity and Susceptibility Analysis (PSA; Hobday et al., 2007, 2011).
+PSA is a methodology for estimating the vulnerability of a stock based on its biological productivity and susceptibility to fishing.
+The approach relies on the relationship between the life history characteristics of a stock and its productivity, and its susceptibility to being caught in a fishery.
+PSA is considered a first step in data-poor situations to identify the main species at risk (Hobday et al., 2011; Cortés, 2015).

-ERA involves a hierarchical approach that moves from a qualitative analysis of risk at level 1, through a more focused and semi-quantitative procedure approach at level 2, to a highly focused and fully quantitative approach at level 3.
-The approach has been used by several management and advisory bodies for a range of taxa: e.g. the Australian Fisheries Management Authority (Hobday et al., 2007; Smith et al., 2007), the Lenfest Working Group (Rosenberg et al., 2007) and for assessing the vulnerability of US fish stocks to overfishing (Patrick et al., 2010).
-ERA isis also included in the Marine Stewardship Council Fisheries Assessment Methodology (2011).
-Expert Groups of the International Council for the Exploration of the Sea (ICES) have explored a range of data deficient assessment methods in support management of advice, including Productivity Susceptibility Analysis (ICES, 2012a, 2012b).
-The International Commission for the Conservation of Atlantic Tunas (ICCAT) has conducted an ERA for sharks, which subsequently resulted in management measures for their conservation in the Atlantic Ocean (Cortés et al., 2015).
+PSA is a semi-quantitative risk analysis which has been used by several management and advisory bodies for a range of taxa: e.g. the Australian Fisheries Management Authority (Hobday et al., 2007; Smith et al., 2007), the Lenfest Working Group (Rosenberg et al., 2007), and for assessing the vulnerability of US fish stocks (Patrick et al., 2010).
+The approach is included in the Marine Stewardship Council Fisheries Assessment Methodology (2011) and Expert Groups of the International Council for the Exploration of the Sea (ICES) have explored a range of data deficient assessment methods to support development of management advice including PSA (ICES, 2012a, 2012b).
+While the International Commission for the Conservation of Atlantic Tunas (ICCAT) has conducted a PSA for sharks, which subsequently resulted in the implementation of a range of management measures for their conservation (Cortés et al., 2015).